jorzel/jorzel.github.io/_posts/2023-05-23-talent-is-overestimated.md

 ---
 title: "Talent is overestimated"
-description: "The concept of talent can sometimes create the perception that certain abilities or domains are only accessible to a select few who are naturally gifted."
+description: "The concept of talent can sometimes create the perception that certain abilities or domains are only accessible to a select few who are naturally gifted.
+The belief that talent is an innate, fixed trait tends to be relatively common and widespread among people.
+This understanding suggests that individuals are born with specific abilities and that talent is a natural predisposition that cannot be significantly changed or improved upon.
+I personally have a problem with that talent perception.
+Maybe it is not totally false but it is definitely harmful to how people perceive their learning opportunities."
 tags: programming learning talent
 ---